Anti-government protesters calling for – among other things – snap elections in Bulgaria. Photo credit: Wikimedia/Cheep (CC BY-SA 4.0)

 The Financial Times’ Kerin Hope and Theo Troev explain: “The protests have highlighted popular anger over pervasive graft in the EU’s poorest member state that observers say reflects collusion by high-ranking officials, shady business groups and senior members of the judiciary.”
 An August 2020 poll found that a majority – in fact, 60 percent – of Bulgarians support the protests.

-Nonetheless, several polls have found that GERB is in the lead heading into the parliamentary elections.
-For the first time in its history, GERB has registered to run in coalition with another party, the Union of Democratic Forces (SDS), a fellow center-right member of the European People’s Party.
+Nonetheless, GERB led polls heading into the parliamentary elections.
+For the first time in its history, GERB ran in coalition with another party, the Union of Democratic Forces (SDS), a fellow center-right member of the European People’s Party.